scipion-em/docs/docs/facilities/facilities-API-demo.rst

 1. Creating a project
 =====================

-To create an empty project,
+To create an empty project, you only must do

 .. code-block:: python

     from pyworkflow.project import Manager

     manager = Manager()
     project = manager.createProject(configDict[PROJECT_NAME],
                                     location=configDict[SCIPION_PROJECT]

-where `PROJECT_NAME` and `SCIPION_PROJECT` return the project name and the project path, respectively.
+where `PROJECT_NAME` and `SCIPION_PROJECT` constants return the project name and the project path from the `configDict`, respectively.

 2. Including protocols